 Current Research and Scholarly InterestsMy research interests center around three areas of medical physics: radionuclide imaging, X-ray molecular imaging and high-performance medical computing.
-My research efforts aim to advance cancer care by integrating new imaging techniques into the clinical workflow, and further our basic understanding of cancer biology by designing new assays that can probe subtle biochemical processes in single cells.
+My research efforts aim to advance cancer care by integrating new imaging techniques into the clinical workflow, and further our basic understanding of cancer biology by designing new assays that can probe subtle biochemical processes in single cells and in vivo.

 Lei Qi (Stanley)